 You can also share why you chose not to give your feedback immediately.
 You could say: “It’s always important to me that we have these discussions between just you and I – no one else – and so I wanted to wait ’til we had ample time during our one-on-one meeting to discuss this.”
 Or, “You are doing crucial work, so I wanted to give you space to do that work before reflecting together on your performance this quarter.“

 Timing of feedback matters.
 By choosing the right time – and asking what the other person prefers – you increase the likelihood that they’ll receive the feedback well, and do something different because of it.

 ⚡️Giving feedback doesn’t have to be painful.
-You might want to peek at our One-on-Ones Tool in Know Your Team.
+You might want to peek at our training program.
 We give you hundreds of ready-made questions and one-on-one meeting templates for you to use at your disposal.
-Check out Know Your Team for holding your one-on-one meetings here.